OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 Size Issues
 -----------

-Geometry: The MiraMon format explicitly uses 32-bit offsets in the 1.1 version and 64-bit offsets in the 2.0 version.
-It's better to produce V1.1 version files if 2.0 version is not really necessary than always use 2.0 version.
-A shorter file will be created.
+Geometry: The MiraMon vector format explicitly uses 32-bit offsets in the 1.1 version and 64-bit offsets in the 2.0 version.
+It is better to produce 1.1 version files if 2.0 version is not really necessary than always use 2.0 version.
+Version 1.x files are smaller.

 Attributes: The dbf format does not have any offsets in it, so it can be arbitrarily large.